Public Health Scholars Program FAQ

 Would graduate admissions consider a three-year degree as prestigious as a four-year degree?

 There are two ways to think about how graduate programs will look at your three-year degree.
 On the one hand, the degree itself is the same, so you will be evaluated by graduate programs using the same criteria as a student graduating in four years (GPAs, GREs, essays, letters of recommendation, etc.).
 On the other hand, the fact that you graduated in three years will be a testament to your motivation and work ethic, and generally will be noted positively in your assessment by graduate programs.
 The weight of this, however, will depend on the graduate program itself and the committee reading your application.
-Study abroad programs, internships, and merit awards also are important factors for getting into a good graduate program.
+Study abroad programs, internships, research, awards, and other activities also are factors considered by graduate programs.

 What is the cost of the 3-year program?
 Is it cheaper than a 4-year degree?

 The cost of attendance for the 3-year degree program is similar to the cost of a 4-year program, since students will be attending the same number of semesters (8 total).
-It is possible for the overall cost to be cheaper because the cost of attendance in the summer is based on credit hours.
-However, there are additional costs associated with studying abroad (described in the Study Abroad section) and some additional costs for transportation (such as metro fare) as well to attend the service-learning sites.
+For some students, it is possible for the overall cost to be cheaper because the cost of attendance in the summer is based on credit hours.
+However, there are additional costs associated with studying abroad (described in the Study Abroad section) and some additional costs for transportation (such as metro fare) that are necessary to attend the service-learning sites.

 Where should I start looking for financial aid?